davidgasquez/handbook/Open Data.md

 	- All datasets can be represented as tabular datasets (not 100% sure about this).
 		- This will enable to run SQL (`select, groupbys, joins`) on top of them which might be the easier way to start collaborating.
 - **Versioned and Modular**.
 Data and metadata (e.g: `relation`) should be [updated, forked and discussed](https://github.com/jbenet/data/blob/master/dev/designdoc.md#data-hashes-and-refs) as code in version controlled repositories.
 	- Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped without affecting the end result.
+Adopt and integrate with `git`  to reduce surface area.
 	- Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
 	- Metadata is a first-class citizen.
 	- Git based approach collaboration.
 Revisions, tags, branches, issues, PRs, ...